LUCI in the Surface Code with Dropouts: Introduction

 \section{Introduction}

 In order to reach the error rates necessary for large-scale quantum algorithms, we will require the use of quantum error correction (QEC).
 By most estimates, such a computer would require thousands of logical qubits, each composed of hundreds to thousands of physical qubits~\cite{burg2021quantum, lee2021even, kim2022fault, ShokrianZini2023quantumsimulationof, rubin2023fault}.
-In solid-state architectures, fabrication errors can lead to a number of failure modes that result in broken qubits, as well as broken couplers in architectures that use them, like Google's Sycamore and USTC's Zuchongzhi, ~\cite{arute2019quantum, wu2021strong, zhu2022quantum}.
+In solid-state architectures, fabrication errors can lead to a number of failure modes that result in broken qubits, as well as broken couplers in architectures that use them, like Google's Sycamore and USTC's Zuchongzhi~\cite{arute2019quantum, wu2021strong, zhu2022quantum}.

 In addition, transient errors can significantly degrade qubit or coupler performance for long time periods, such as drifting Two-Level Systems (TLSs)~\cite{klimov2018fluctuations}.

 We refer to qubits or couplers that are either permanently or temporarily unusable in the context of a QEC protocol as \emph{dropouts}.

 In this manuscript we will focus on a simplified failure model, where qubits and couplers are missing from the grid with independent probabilities $p_q$ and $p_c$, respectively.
 In Fig.~\ref{fig:example grid} we show an example dropout grid for a chip designed to fit a distance-9 surface code, where around 2\% of the qubits and couplers are missing.

-There are a number of methods known for adapting quantum error correction protocols to grids with qubit and coupler dropout~\cite{auger2017fault, strikis2023quantum, siegel2023adaptive, lin2024codesign, wei2024low}.
+There are a number of methods known for adapting quantum error correction protocols to grids with qubit and coupler dropout~\cite{auger2017fault, strikis2023quantum, siegel2023adaptive, lin2024codesign, wei2024low, GransSamuelsson2024improvedpairwise}.
 In most cases, isolated broken data qubits reduce distance by one in both directions, isolated broken measure qubits reduce distance by two.
 Isolated broken couplers are fixed by removing the data qubit which interacts via that coupler.
 More substantial differences between the methods arise when dealing with multiple broken components in a small area, with the method described in \cite{auger2017fault}, and later rediscovered by \cite{wei2024low}, better preserving the functional parts of the chip.

 In this manuscript we will discuss a new method for building quantum error correction circuits for grids with dropouts, based on some of the ideas first introduced in \cite{mcewen2023relaxing}.
 These circuits are constructed from a small set of different \emph{rounds}, each starting and ending in a modified mid-cycle state of the surface code.
 We introduce a visual language for indicating which mid-cycle stabilizers are measured in that round, and via which operations.
 Individual mid-cycle stabilizer measurements are described by \emph{shapes}, including L-, U-, C-, and I-shapes, amongst others, so these diagrams are referred to as LUCI diagrams.